FrancisCawog/World-of-Hostels/README.md

 - Add facilities to listings show
 - Add edit reservation feature.
 - Add errors to sign-up/ login/ users edit
-- Prevent users from changing birthdate to an incorrect date and not having a valid name
 - Fix styling in leave review - About you
 - Fix calander to turn off when not selected